The Guide to Short-Term Rental Property Management Fees

 Handling the Booking Calendar

-One of the main responsibilities for a property management company is to be on top of the guests coming and going.
+One of the main responsibilities of a property management company is to be on top of the guests coming and going.
 They’ll coordinate when the guests will be there, when they’re leaving, when housekeeping can enter the property, and ensuring there aren’t double bookings.

 In general, this isn’t a huge task per event, but the constant nature of it makes it especially useful for a property owner to outsource.